John Bateman (rugby league): 2019

-Bateman signed with the Canberra Raiders for 2019 and 2020, with a third year option in his favour, on 8 August 2018.
+Bateman signed with the Canberra Raiders for 2019 and 2020, with a third-year option in his favour, on 8 August 2018.
 In round 19 of the 2019 NRL season against the Penrith Panthers, Bateman scored a try in the dying minutes to seal a 30-18 victory for the visitors away from home.
-The win cemented the Canberra's position in the top 4 of the competition.
+The win cemented Canberra's position in the top 4 of the competition.

 At the end of the 2019 regular season, Canberra finished 4th on the table and qualified for the finals.
-In the qualifying final against Melbourne, Bateman scored the winning try with just 3 minutes remaining as Canberra staged an upset victory at AAMI Park winning 12-10 and secured a home preliminary final.
+In the qualifying final against Melbourne, Bateman scored the winning try with just 3 minutes remaining.
+Canberra staged an upset victory at AAMI Park winning 12-10 and securing a home preliminary final.
 In the preliminary final against South Sydney, Bateman played at second-row as Canberra won the match 16-10 at Canberra Stadium and qualified for their first grand final in 25 years.
 On 2 October, Bateman was named as the 2019 Dally M second-rower of the year at the Dally M Awards ceremony.